Sunday night and I’m bagged, head upstairs, get ready to call this day done.

 “sure, hook me up”

-It takes about 10 minutes before the effects start kicking in and the razor sharp point of the ice pick is dulled a bit.
+It takes a few minutes before the effects start kicking in and the razor sharp point of the ice pick is dulled a bit.
 More morphine?
 Sure, don’t mind if I do.

 “I’m laying on the bathroom floor passing out from pain and you’re not taking my calls?”